CFA Preparation: The Complete Study Plan & Time Management Guide

 Factors that affect your study time

-• Recent graduate: Study habits intact, faster progress
+• Recent graduates – Study habits are intact; typically progress faster.

 300+